Devil's Corner Wine

 Let’s set the scene…

-Devil’s Corner is one of Tasmania’s most recognised wine brands, loved by cool-climate wine enthusiasts and casual drinkers alike.
-But with an increased price point for the core range, the existing packaging was starting to fall short of expectations.
-The labels—featuring a wrap-around format, heritage ship motif, and the now-dated ‘curly wave’ illustrations—felt busy, tired, and inconsistent on shelf.
-If the price was going up, the perception needed to come along for the ride.
+Devil’s Corner is one of Tasmania’s most recognisable wine brands, loved by both cool-climate wine enthusiasts and casual drinkers alike.
+But as the core range moved to a higher price point, the packaging wasn’t keeping pace.
+The wrap-around labels, heritage ship motif, and legacy ‘curly wave’ illustrations felt busy and inconsistent on shelf.
+If the price was going up, the visual confidence needed to rise with it.

 What was really going on